davideMec92/aws-lambda-apple-store-connect-reviews-download/README.md

 Environment variables must be defined in the lambda environment section.

 # Layer
 In order to use imported libraries you need to add a layer to your lambda.
-I use this article: https://medium.com/@bhatia.sandeep/importing-python-libraries-in-aws-lambda-f6e8b2a31a24, so this is the way I found:
+I used this article: https://medium.com/@bhatia.sandeep/importing-python-libraries-in-aws-lambda-f6e8b2a31a24, so this is the way I found:
 1. Start an EC2 instance with AWS Linux AMI
 2. Connect to console with ssh
 3. Check that Python 3.9 is the installed version